 Downhilling with Large Cores

 Pros: When looking for a perfect downhill wheel, you’re looking for something that is soft enough to maintain traction yet rigid enough to maintain a high roll speed.
-Wheels like the RAD Advantages, Free Loaders or Orangatang Kegels are wheels that have a soft urethane but are supported by a large inner core that prevents the lips of the wheels from deforming when going around a corner or even bombing down a straight.
+Wheels like the Venom Cannibals, Free Loaders or Orangatang Kegels are wheels that have a soft urethane but are supported by a large inner core that prevents the lips of the wheels from deforming when going around a corner or even bombing down a straight.
 When the wheel deforms and flexes less, it allows the wheel to roll much faster while maintaining grip.
 Having more displaced weight throughout the wheel will also allow for a much smoother drift even when the wheels are fresh with the skin intact.

 Cons: Similarly to freeride wheels with large cores, the overall urethane depth is going to be minimalized.
 That being said, when it comes to square lipped wheels you don’t spend as much time sliding them compared to freeride wheels so the overall life of the wheel isn’t compromised as much.
 Also, since the urethane depth is less, the ride of the wheel will be a bit harder because of all the support from the core.
 If you’re riding around your town and all the pavement around you is rough and cracked then you may experience a slightly bumpier ride, however if you have smooth pavement then you will get virtually the same ride out of most wheels regardless of the core size.